gtax0415-max/taxonomy/federal/income/capital-gains/home-sale.md

 | Single / head of household | $200,000 |
 | Married filing jointly / QSS | $250,000 |
 | Married filing separately | $125,000 |
 These NIIT thresholds are set by IRC Section 1411 and have NOT been indexed since 2013, so more sellers cross them every year.
+EXCLUDED GAIN IS NOT SUBJECT TO NIIT.
+Gain sheltered by Section 121 is excluded from gross income entirely, so it never enters the net investment income calculation and does not raise MAGI.
+A seller who excludes the whole gain owes no NIIT on the sale, no matter how large the gain was.
-A large home sale gain can push MAGI over the line by itself, making the effective rate on the excess 18.8% or 23.8%.
+Only the NON-EXCLUDED portion counts.
+That portion can by itself push MAGI over the threshold, making the effective rate on the excess 18.8% or 23.8%.
 ## A loss is not deductible
 Selling a personal residence at a loss produces NO deduction.
 Personal-use property losses are never deductible.
 ## Reporting
 - If the gain is fully excluded AND you did not receive Form 1099-S, you generally do not report the sale at all
 - If you received Form 1099-S, you MUST report it even if fully excluded — report the sale on Form 8949 and enter the exclusion as a negative adjustment
 - Non-excluded gain is a long-term capital gain and may also be subject to the 3.8% net investment income tax.
-See the filing status tables below
+See the filing status tables above
 ## Basis matters more than people expect
 Gain equals selling price minus selling costs minus adjusted basis.
 Adjusted basis is the purchase price plus CAPITAL IMPROVEMENTS — a new roof, an addition, a remodeled kitchen — but not repairs or maintenance.
 Keeping improvement receipts over decades of ownership is what keeps the gain below the exclusion.
 ## Required Information